On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

-\begin{remark} The axioms used in \Cref{thm1} are independent: the Pareto rule satisfies all axioms except rank-basedness, the trivial SCF which always returns all alternatives only violates Pareto-optimality, and Borda's rule only violates strategyproofness.\footnote{We define Borda's rule as the SCF that chooses all alternatives that maximize $m\cdot n-\sum_{i\in N} \bar{r}(\succ_i,a)$.
-This definition agrees with the standard notation used in literature on the strict domain and generalizes it to the weak domain.} Furthermore, the Pareto rule is rank-based if $m\leq 3$, and if $m= 4$ and $n\leq2$, which entails that the bounds on $m$ and $n$ are tight if considered simultaneously.
-By contrast, the theorem is also true if $m\geq 5$ and $n=2$.
-More details can be found in the appendix. \end{remark}
+\begin{remark} The axioms used in \Cref{thm1} are independent: the Pareto rule satisfies all axioms except rank-basedness, the trivial SCF which always returns all alternatives only violates Pareto-optimality, and Borda's rule only violates strategyproofness.\footnote{We define Borda's rule as the SCF that chooses all alternatives $x$ that minimize $\sum_{i\in N} \bar{r}(\succ_i,x)+\frac{1}{2}\bar{r}(\sim_i,x)$.
+This definition of Borda's rule for weak preferences is equivalent to the one suggested by \shortciteA{Youn74a}.} Furthermore, the Pareto rule is rank-based if $m\leq 3$, and if $m= 4$ and $n\leq2$ (cf. \Cref{prop:POrb} in the appendix), which entails that the bounds on $m$ and $n$ are tight. \end{remark}

-\begin{remark} \Cref{thm1} is only an impossibility because of the bad compatibility of rank-basedness and Pareto-optimality in Claim 1, independently of strategyproofness.
-In contrast, the main consequence of strategyproofness is indecisiveness as captured in Claim 2.
-This follows as \Cref{thm1} breaks down once we weaken Pareto-optimality to weak Pareto-optimality (which only excludes alternatives for which another alternative is strictly preferred by every voter) as the omninomination rule satisfies then all required axioms \citep[see, e.g., Remark 6 of][]{BSS19a}.
-In contrast, the proof of Claim 2 shows that more decisive rank-based SCFs violate strategyproofness if near unanimity is already sufficient for a contradiction. \end{remark}
+\begin{remark} \Cref{thm1} is only an impossibility because of the lack of compatibility of rank-basedness and Pareto-optimality in Claim 1, independently of strategyproofness.
+By contrast, the main consequence of strategyproofness is indecisiveness as captured in Claim~2.
+Indeed, \Cref{thm1} breaks down once we weaken Pareto-optimality to weak Pareto-optimality (which only excludes alternatives for which another alternative is strictly preferred by every voter) as then the omninomination rule satisfies all required axioms \shortcite[Remark 6]{BSS19a}.
+By contrast, Claim 2 is rather robust since a number of variations are true: for instance, it is easy to adapt the proof of this claim to show that no neutral, strategyproof, and rank-based SCF satisfies near unanimity if $m\geq 4$ and $n\geq 3$, or $m\geq 5$ and $n=2$.\footnote{An SCF is neutral if $f(\pi(R))=\pi(f(R))$ for all permutations $\pi\colon A\to A$ and preference profiles $R$, $R'$.} Furthermore, the proof also reveals that a rank-based SCF that satisfies neutrality and strategyproofness can only choose a unique winner if this alternative is never uniquely bottom-ranked by a voter. \end{remark}